 |CPMA 536||Software Engineering|

 Beyond the required core, students take at least fifteen credits from a list of twelve elective courses spanning the three disciplines.
 They may choose to focus their study in one of the three areas, or they may select an array of courses across disciplines.
 All elective courses also contain a significant computational component.
-Students are allowed to include as many as six credits of work in approved courses on the advanced undergraduate level in mathematics, computer science, or statistics or in approved courses on the graduate level in other disciplines within existing programs in the university.
+Students are allowed to include as many as six credits of work in approved courses on the graduate level in disciplines other than computational mathematics within existing programs in the university.

 |CPMA 560||Algorithms/Graph Theory|